Exploring Alabama’s Waterfalls and Caves

 Walking through Cathedral Caverns is an amazing experience perfect for novice cavers.
 It can be done with the whole family, and is a guided tour on a mostly flat walkway.
 Those in wheelchairs or unable to walk can take a driving tour through on a golf cart with a guide.
 Ticket prices are $18.50 for adults, and $8 for children 5-12.
 Children under 5 tour free.
 You are also able to camp here for $13 for the primitive sites, or $20 for improved sites with electric hookups.

-Although we prefer backcountry hikes to commercialized, guided tours, we really enjoyed the experience.
-Our guide was excellent and really made the history behind the cave come to life.
-We highly recommend adding this tour to your bucket list!
+Although I prefer backcountry hikes to commercialized, guided tours, I really enjoyed the experience.
+The guide was excellent and really made the history behind the cave come to life.
+I highly recommend adding this tour to your bucket list!

 This secluded, hidden gem requires a (free) permit to hike to, and only allows 15 groups to visit per day.
 Experienced climbers can rappel through the gap to the pedestal below.
 For those who prefer to stay on the ground, a side entrance exists that allows you to scramble down rocks into the cave.
 Make sure to bring a headlamp or flashlight!!

 Stephen’s Gap is located in Woodville, just a short drive from Cathedral Caverns, making it very accessible for those camping at the state park.